Selva917611/tour2-website/README.md

-A simple HTML code for exploring all over India.
+A simple HTML code for exploring tourist all over India.